HIP-infrastructure/nextcloud-docker/README.md

 To install Nextcloud on a new machine, follow these steps:

-1. Install docker and docker-compose on your machine.
+1. Clone this repository
-2. Edit `caddy/Caddyfile.template`, add your domain name and save as `caddy/Caddyfile`
+2. Install docker and docker compose on your machine.
 3. Get the latest inotify scan there https://github.com/HIP-infrastructure/nextcloud-inotifyscan/blob/hip/nextcloud-inotifyscan and add it to `nextcloud/nextcloud-inotifyscan`
 4. Create a folder named `secrets` and add the following txt files to it :
 	- `nextcloud_admin_password.txt` # put admin password to this file